dazedsheep/AmbientLib/README.md

 INSTALL:

-run build - This will build the AmbientLib, the Web browser plug-in and a sample device driver.
+run build with the Visual Studio 2010 Command Prompt - This will build the AmbientLib, the Web browser plug-in and a sample device driver.
 Furthermore, a .msi will be created for installing

 After installing the AmbientLib package run postInstall.exe (located in the directory where AmbientLib was installed) as Administrator.
 This will register the Web browser plug-in and will create the needed registry entries.